covjson/specification/spec.md

 ## Attribution

 This specification uses ideas and sentence structures from the [GeoJSON specification](http://geojson.org/geojson-spec.html) which is licensed under a [Creative Commons Attribution 3.0 United States License](http://creativecommons.org/licenses/by/3.0/us/).

+## Acknowledgements

+This work was inspired by a demonstration of the concept by Joan Masó of CREAF.